Avanade/Beef/samples/Cdr.Banking/README.md

 ## Validation

-To minimise the bad request data, and meed the CDR functional requirements for the operation arguments, validation has been included.
+To minimise the bad request data, and meet the CDR functional requirements for the operation arguments, validation has been included.

 <br/>